HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - The game has only been balanced for Normal mode (hard mode results may vary).
 It is recommended to only play on Easy or Normal for now.
 - Some support conversations have been implemented while others are still placeholders.
 (Roughly 80% complete)
 - Some issues have been reported with Rewarp.
+- The world map is rotated 90 degrees from the original.
+The final release will address this.

 #Credits